27th April 2017

 When it comes to fire statistics, student households are far more likely to catch fire than regular households.
 There are several reasons for this, partly because students can typically more laid back when it comes to safety and keeping the house free of fire hazards.
-We take fire safety extremely seriously at LSH, so please read our tips for fire safety in student homes below.
+We take fire safety extremely seriously at Luxury Student Homes, so please read our tips for fire safety in student homes below.

 It is easy in a student household for dishes to pileup and let dirty clothes linger around the shared living space, however all of these things create fire hazards and make things very difficult to put out a fire if one does break out, especially a mountain of dishes is preventing you from accessing the tap!
 In your student home your land lord will show you where all of your fire safety equipment such as fire extinguishers and fire blankets are kept.

 This is a basic rule in Luxury Student Homes property and many other student accommodation providers, not only to preserve the house for other users, but to minimise the risk of fire.
 If you are a smoker, please do so outside of the house in the garden or outside the front door.
 Smoking inside or even out of an open window will increase the risk of a fire breaking out.

 Overloading power sockets is a basic fire tip that can significantly increase the chances of creating a fire by exceeding the maximum current that your socket can handle.
 Heavy appliances such as kettles, hairdryers, computers etc are more power hungry than other appliances such as mobile phone chargers.
 For more information on electrical fire safety and a socket overload calculator, please click here: